Wilderness First Responder (WFR)

 Course Format

-The format for the WFR Hybrid course is classroom lectures integrated with practical scenarios, skills practice sessions, case studies, role playing, and simulates rescues.
+The format for the WFR Hybrid course is 25 to 30-hours of self-paced pre-course work followed by 45-hours of in-person skill practice, practical scenarios, case studies, role playing, and simulates rescues.
 Attendance is required for all scheduled classes.
 Scenarios and practice sessions will take place both inside and outside.
 Simulated rescues will take place outside, rain or shine.

 Prerequisites